suffolklibraries/sljekyll/about/jobs/_posts/2019-05-03-kesgrave-library-and-information-advisor.md

 - Can work as an effective team member
 - Understands Suffolk Libraries' services and what it delivers.

-If you have experience in a customer facing role, enjoy helping people, have a willingness to work within a team in a busy environment and an interest in books and computers, we would like to hear from you.
+If you have experience in a customer facing role, enjoy helping people, have a willingness to work within a team in a busy environment, experience of working with children and an interest in books and computers, we would like to hear from you.

-This role is for 11.63 average hours per week in the following pattern:
+This role is for an average of 5.25 hours per week in the following pattern:

-**Week 1:** Tue 2:15pm - 5:15pm; Wed 2:15pm - 5:15pm; Thu 2:15pm - 5:30pm; Fri 9:30am - 10:45am; Sun 10am - 1pm
+**Week 1:** Sat 10am - 1pm; Sun 10am - 1pm

-**Week 2:** Tue 2:15pm - 5:15pm; Fri 9:30am - 10:45am; Sun 9:45am - 3:15pm
+**Week 2:** Sat 10am - 1pm; Sun 10am - 1pm

+**Week 3:** Sat 10am - 1pm; Sun 10am - 1pm

+**Week 4:** Sun 10am - 1pm

-The rate of pay is &pound;8.17 per hour.
+The rate of pay is &pound;8.42 per hour.

-Please note that due to elements of the role being single staffed, applicants need to be **over 18 years of age**.

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

 As users of the disability conﬁdent scheme, we guarantee to interview all disabled applicants who meet the minimum criteria for the vacancy.

-The closing date for applications is **Wednesday 3 April 2019**.
-Interviews will be held on **Monday 15 April 2019**.
+The closing date for applications is **Monday 3 June 2019**.
+Interviews will be held on **Friday 14 June 2019**.